wp-plugins/gwolle-gb/readme.txt

 * Add book_id field to database and class-entry, default is book_id 1.
 * Add parameter book_id to shortcodes.
 * Add parameter book_id to get_entries and get_entry_count functions.
+* Don't show so much metadata on unpublished entry.
 * Fix link to entry in moderation mail.
 * Add notice for using CAPTCHA with a caching plugin.
 * No need to add options on install, we have defaults for that.